Finding Out How Your Child is Doing at Camp

 If an envelope with a pre-arranged essential item comes to the office and we find unapproved “stuff” in it, we will give your camper the essential item and dispose of the “stuff.”

 If your child is having a birthday at camp, they can receive a birthday package containing anything except items on the No-Go List.
+Please ensure that birthday packages are no larger than 14” (or 36 cm) square.

 When couriers deliver envelopes from outside Canada, there are often customs broker’s charges, which you are responsible for paying.
 When completing the waybill, you need to indicate to bill the SHIPPER for duty and taxes.
 We don’t pay these charges, and if such charges are due, we will not accept the courier envelope.
 Do not use UPS, as their packages are held up at the border and generate brokers’ charges.
 Use Fed Ex or Purolator.